Online School FAQs

 What subjects will my child study?

 Language arts/English, math, science, and history are core courses.
 There are other courses in the appropriate grade levels such as art, health, music, and world languages.
 High school students can choose from a variety of electives.
+And high school students can take career-focused electives through Stride Career Prep.

 How do art and music lessons look in an online environment?